-- Do not touch their chair unless permission is given. - Follow customer's preference for where to secure their chair. - If their chair cannot be secured to their satisfaction, ask if they want to wait for the next coach or proceed unsecured.
-If they wish to proceed and the wheelchair is not blocking the aisle, place a PRTT call to inform the coordinator and proceed. - Refer customers to Transit Options for help in determining best securement points if it is not clear.
-The number is 206-749-4242.
-This is a free service.
+- Do not touch their chair unless permission is given. - If their chair cannot be secured to their safely, ask if they want to wait for the next coach or proceed unsecured.
+If they wish to proceed and the wheelchair is not blocking the aisle, place a PRTT call to inform the coordinator and proceed.